Benedictine monastery in Abu Ghosh

-France claims ownership of the land under the Ottoman capitulations and says this was formalised by the Fischer-Chauvel Agreement of 1948, which has not been ratified by Israel.
+France claims ownership of the land as the French national domain in the Holy Land, under the Ottoman capitulations and says this was formalised by the Fischer-Chauvel Agreement of 1948, which has not been ratified by Israel.

 History

 The late Romanesque/early Gothic-style church was built by the Hospitallers in 1140.
-It was acquired by the French government in 1899 and placed under guardianship of the French Benedictine Fathers.
-Edward Robinson (1838) described it as “obviously from the time of the crusades, and [...] more perfectly preserved than any other ancient church in Palestine.”
+It was acquired by the French government in 1899 and placed under the guardianship of the French Benedictine Fathers.
+Edward Robinson (1838) described it as "obviously from the time of the crusades, and [...] more perfectly preserved than any other ancient church in Palestine."
 Excavations carried out in 1944 confirm that the Crusaders identified the site as the biblical Emmaus.
 The church is built over an ancient spring.

 From 1956, the monastery was run by the Lazarist Fathers.

 Today a double monastery of nuns and priests worship in the church and offer hospitality, commemorating the New Testament story of the couple on the Jerusalem–Emmaus road.

+The walls are bearing traces of the Crusader-period frescoes, painted in Byzantine style and restored between 1995 and 2001.